tonyta/Phase_1_Reference/refactoring_checklist.md

 4. Law of Demeter: Your objects should only be talking to their immediate neighbors.
    If you have Groves and Trees and Fruits, Groves should not be talking to Fruits.

+5. Check your dependencies.
+How much do each of your objects know about the others?